flowtoolz/GetLaid/README.md

 * :no_entry_sign: The IB is slow.
 Opening and loading a storyboard usually has a significant delay.
 * :no_entry_sign: The IB does not make it obvious where configurations deviate from defaults, i.e. where they have been manipulated by a developer.
 * :no_entry_sign: Handleing complex interfaces through pointing, zooming, scrolling and selecting, intertwined with keyboard input is actually pretty fucking slow.
-* :no_entry_sign: Algorithmic (dynamic) layouts are impossible.
+* :no_entry_sign: Algorithmic (dynamic/generic) layouts are impossible.
 However, often the mere existence of a view is determined at runtime, or layouts depend on data.
 * :no_entry_sign: What constraints are actually applied is less explicit, in particular in the context of the code.
 * :no_entry_sign: IB files create a mess with collaboration and version control systems like git.
 * :no_entry_sign: IB files mess up the architecture I: They entangle the logical definition of the interface (which constitutes something like a "view model") with highly system specific file formats.